Features

 • Stubs defined with @overload (the implementation is checked if instrumented)

-• yield_from statements in generator functions
+• yield from statements in generator functions

 • ParamSpec and Concatenate are currently ignored